KEVIN RENICK

 kevin@kevinrenick.com

 Hello, friends!
-If you've come to this site to learn about Kevin Renick, the writer...the musician...the composer of the title song for the movie UP IN THE AIR, you've come to the right place.
+If you've come to this site to learn about Kevin Renick, songwriter, musician and composer of the title song for the movie UP IN THE AIR, you've come to the right place.
 Welcome!

 Kevin Renick